testcontainers/workshop-go/step-1-getting-started.md

 # Step 1: Getting Started

 ## Check Go
-You'll need Go 1.20 or newer for this workshop.
+We'll need Go 1.20 or newer for this workshop.

 This workshop uses a [Gin](https://gin-gonic.com) application, which requires Go 1.13 or newer, but Testcontainers for Go is compatible with Go 1.20+.

 ## Check Docker

-Make sure you have a Docker environment available on your machine.
+Make sure we have a Docker environment available on your machine.

 * It can be [Testcontainers Cloud](https://testcontainers.com/cloud) recommended to avoid straining the conference network by pulling heavy Docker images.

-* It can be local Docker, which you can check by running:
+* It can be local Docker, which we can check by running:

 ```shell
 $ docker version